usnistgov/OOF2/SRC/common/IO/OOFCANVAS/README.md

 Derived from `CanvasFillableShape`.
 The constructor is

-* `CanvasEllipse(double cx, double cy, double r0, double r1, double angle)`

-or

 * `CanvasEllipse(const Coord &c, const Coord &r, double angle)`

-where `cx` and `cy`, or `c`, give the center in physical units.
-`r0` and `r1`, or the components of `r`, are the radii in physical units.  `r0` is the radius in the x direction before rotation.
+where `c` is the center in user coordinates and the components of `r` are the radii in user units.  `r[0]` is the radius in the x direction before rotation.
 The rotation angle in degrees is measured counterclockwise.

 ##### `CanvasImage`